mcdemarco/cardpen/doc/index.md

 To see this help page again, click *Help*.

 Your cards are assembled from a card list, a Mustache template, and (optionally) additional CSS styles.
+You can upload these, cut and paste them in, or type them in.
+The text boxes are expandable (in modern browsers); if you want to see more, just drag on the lower right corner.

 ### The Card List

-You can upload a CSV file containing all the information about your cards, or type them in manually.
+You can upload a CSV file containing all the information about your cards, or enter the data manually.

 The first line of your card list should be a header with short names for each of your columns.
 Each remaining line should have the same number of columns (you can leave some blank), and should describe one card from your set.

 ### The Template

-You can upload a Mustache template or type it in manually.
+You can upload a Mustache template or enter it manually.

 The template is mostly plain HTML laying out a single card from your set.
 To insert card-specific information, use Mustache braces around one of your column titles from your card list.

 In the Pico example, there is only one column, named *Number*, and the card's number is inserted in three places on the card: the center and the two corners.
+For more hints on how to set up your Mustache template, see the additional examples, [the examples from hccd](https://github.com/vaemendis/hccd/tree/master/examples), and/or .

 ### The Styles

-You can upload a CSS file or type it in manually.
+You can upload a CSS file or enter CSS styles manually.

 The example uses flexbox styles to position the card elements, but you can use tables or any other approach you like.
 You can put all styling information inline in the template, or set classes on your template and define them here.